make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [szupi-ipuzs](https://github.com/szupi-ipuzs) for contributing support for desk lamps (Setti+ SL601) and Loratap relays.
 - [MackoMici](https://github.com/MackoMici) for contributing support for GX aroma diffuser, which was merged with the YYM config.
 - [Die-Meester](https://github.com/Die-Meester) for contributing support for CBI Astute smart switches.
+- [ResteNarquois](https://github.com/ResteNarquois) for assisting with support for Zemismart roller shades.